Otoplasty - Ear Surgery

 What happens after the procedure?

 The ears will be bandaged following your ear pinning surgery and there may be some pain that can be treated with prescription medication.
 Itchiness is frequent but it is imperative that the bandages not be removed or the area scratched, as this may damage the corrected area and require revisionary surgery.
 The results should be immediate, with the bandages removed within a few weeks.
-The results will improve over time as the new appearance becomes more natural.
+The results will improve over time as the new appearance becomes more natural looking.

 Are there any side effects?